adamshand/macos-wifi-toggle/README.md

 ## Troubleshooting

-- Sometimes write permssion to `~/Library/LaunchAgents` is restricted (I don't know why).
-If so you will see an error when the script runs that looks something like:
+- The script requires write permssion to `~/Library/LaunchAgents`.
+If you get the below error message, you need to change the permissions so your user account can write a file into `~/Library/LaunchAgents`.

    ```
-  /wifi-toggle.sh: line 53: /Users/adam/Library/LaunchAgents/nz.haume.wifi-toggle.plist: Permission denied
+  /wifi-toggle.sh: line 53: ~/Library/LaunchAgents/nz.haume.wifi-toggle.plist: Permission denied
   ```

 - If you are somewhere without WiFi or ethernet and want to WiFi to stay disabled, you'll need to disable the script with `wifi-toggle.sh off`.